elrashid-flutter-examples/e001-aspcore-identity-server-for-flutter/README.md

 ## What

 - This is Identity Server an OAuth server

-## Script
+## Script ( for more info)

 - [# Flow 4 - hybrid flow - Two Apps For API And Web - Identity Server - OAuth - OpenID Connect](https://gist.github.com/Elrashid/94720846435693b78fb7729c7eb4530b)